pymc-devs/pymcon_web_series_website/content/cfp.md

 The data set for a hackathon could be posted ahead of time and participants could discuss their work on [discourse](https://discourse.pymc.io/).
 A poster or presentation could be shared with the community and accompanied by a follow-up Q&A on [discourse](https://discourse.pymc.io/).

-Proposals need not be specific to PyMC or the PyMC ecosystem (e.g., Aesara, Arviz, Bambi), but should be relevant to the PyMC community.
+Proposals need not be specific to PyMC or the PyMC ecosystem (e.g., Aesara, ArviZ, Bambi), but should be relevant to the PyMC community.
 For example, events focusing on new sampling diagnostics or Bayesian workflow would be acceptable.